mozilla/firefox57-sprint/_articles/host.md

 ### Resources you can request

 Do you need funding and swag?
-You can request your event package [here - missing link!!]().
+You can request your event package [here - missing link!!!]().
 You will receive:

 * 100 new Firefox stickers
 * 1 poster